 This is where Yoma Bank’s Hire-Purchase Portal came in.
-Designed by my colleague Thuya Ko Ko Lwin and crafted by one of Yoma Bank’s digital teams, the HP Portal is a quick way for a farmer to get a loan at the dealer without having to visit a branch to do paperwork.
+Designed by my colleagues Thuya Ko Ko Lwin and Bart van Kranenburg and crafted by one of Yoma Bank’s digital teams, the HP Portal is a quick way for a farmer to get a loan at the dealer without having to visit a branch to do paperwork.

 This is a huge help for farmers who often travel hours to get to a city where tractor dealers are located.
 Because banks are only open on weekdays and close at 3pm, often farmers and those that accompany them from their local village would have to spend the night in the city before heading home the next day.

 For most farmers, the cost of a tractor represents several times their annual income.
 They often come with a local expert from their village, family members, and backpacks full of cash for the down payment.
 They also have low levels of literacy, so the entire sales experience involves a lot of group communication and alignment before everything is signed.
 For many, the idea of using a tablet to get a loan is an incredibly foreign experience.
 This process, however, creates a significant improvement in the process for those who use it.